 This web page shows only a small excerpt of our Gylingham research.
 Another 67 words (5 lines of text) covering the years 1735, 1611, 1625, 1611, 1613, 1678, 1617, 1689 and 1695 are included under the topic Early Gylingham History in all our PDF Extended History products and printed products wherever possible.

 Gylingham Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Gillingham, Gillam, Gwilliams, Gilham and others.
+The various spellings include Gillingham, Gillam, Gwilliams, Gilham, Dillingham and many more.